chenyuan-date/chenyuan-date.github.io/_posts/2016-05-30-write-better-emails.md

 ## 知道To, Cc and Bcc的使用情景
 You should always make sure you e-mail the right people, in the right way.
 The To, Cc and Bcc fields allow you to indicate how your message should be read by the people that receive it.

-- <mark>To 	People required to take action</mark>
+- <mark>To</mark>	People required to take action
-- <mark>Cc 	Kept informed of the content, but no actions required from them</mark>
+- <mark>Cc</mark>	Kept informed of the content, but no actions required from them
-- <mark>Bcc 	Receive the message without any of the other recipients knowing.
-Also used for larger mailings (over 50)</mark>
+- <mark>Bcc</mark>	Receive the message without any of the other recipients knowing.
+Also used for larger mailings (over 50)

 ### ***To***
 The To field is for people that the message directly affects, and that you require action from.
 If you expecting someone to do something, they should be in the To field.